janwilmake/xytext/contextbuilding.md

 - ✅ Login with X (or my own oauth provider)
 - ✅ `EditDurableObject`: ensures realtime sending and receiving of changes to markdown
+- ✅ sidebar: explorer with files/folders
 - `ContextDO`: contains SQLite with all documents and all contexts of all users, augmented with metadata.
 Can be DORM to also have one per user/group/organisation but idk yet what makes most sense to shard on.
-- sidebar: explorer with files/folders
-- left: raw markdown (monaco or other lightweight js solution)
-- right: pretty markdown with rich "context-og-deluxe-embeds"

 ## Bookmarking context